 Employers with fellows in the program are expected to allow their fellow to use their normal working hours or paid time off (PTO) to participate in the fellowship program.

 Potential applicants are encouraged to contact Project Director Alex Lee to discuss any questions they have related to the cost of participation, as well as for assistance in communicating with employers about the importance and value of participating in the fellowship.

-The GUTC Leaders Fellowship is open to all trans-identified, gender non-binary, and gender non-conforming persons who are currently employed full- or part-time with a philanthropic entity based in the United States.
+The GUTC Leaders Fellowship is open to all binary and nonbinary trans-identified and gender non-conforming persons who are currently employed full- or part-time with a philanthropic entity based in the United States.
 For the purposes of this program, “Philanthropic entity” is defined as any grantmaking foundations (private, public, corporate, family, etc.), donor-advised fund, or philanthropic infrastructure organizations (affinity groups, regional associations, etc.).
 Fellows may be employed in a variety of roles within the sector, including but not limited to programs, communications, finance, or organizational administration.
 Fellows can be based anywhere in the United States.

-Priority consideration will be given to binary and nonbinary trans-identified and gender non-conforming and non-binary persons of color, trans persons who are women of color, and those with less than five years of formal work experience.
+Priority consideration will be given to binary and nonbinary trans-identified and gender non-conforming persons of color, trans persons who are women of color, and those with less than five years of formal work experience.

 A maximum of one applicant per philanthropic entity may be selected.

 Please note: Trans people who are employed at nonprofit advocacy groups that do not award grants are not eligible for this program.